Things-N-Stuff/logger/README.md

 # Logger
-Bot to log messages and server activity on a server.
-This bot has only been tested on one server at a time.
+Discord bot to log activity on a server.
+This bot is meant to work on one server at a time.

 ## Logging Capabilities
  - [x] Messages